 Schoolhouse Fish Co. is brought to you by Eric Grundberg, Malena Marvin, Keeja the dog, and the F/V Happy Time.
 Eric has been fishing commercially from his home in Petersburg, Alaska for over a decade.
-He trolls for salmon, longlines for halibut (and comes up with rockfish and lingcod too!), and works with friends to bring herring roe-on-kelp and sea cucumber to specialty food markets.
+He trolls for salmon, longlines for halibut (and comes up with rockfish and lingcod too!), and works with friends to harvest dungeness crab, herring roe-on-kelp, and sea cucumbers.
+Malena has a background in wilderness education, watershed science, and nonprofit salmon advocacy from the Klamath River to the Stikine River.
+She is passionate about preserving salmon-based cultures for generations to come.

 FIshing our values

 Schoolhouse Fish Co. is part of a wave of Alaskan entrepreneurs crafting businesses based on values.
-By keeping more of our fish revenues in our community, prioritizing craftsmanship over volume, and supporting local nonprofits, we're doing our best to pay it forward to future generations of fish and fishing families.
+By keeping more of our fish revenues in our community, prioritizing craftsmanship over volume, and giving 1% for salmon, we're doing our best to pay it forward to future generations of fish and fishing families.

 We're the proud owners and stewards of the Pt.
 Agassiz Schoolhouse, an historic Alaskan schoolhouse from the 1920s situated on the glacial forelands across Frederick Sound from Petersburg.
 Originally built for schooling farm kids from families homesteading at Pt.
-Agassiz, the schoolhouse also spent many decades traveling the seas on floats to house the Reid Bros. family at their logging camps throughout the archipelago.
-We are known to skiff over to the schoolhouse from Petersburg, make a fire in the wood stove, gaze out the schoolhouse's big windows, sip tea and coffee, and plan out our 2 hundred million projects.
+Agassiz, the schoolhouse also spent many decades traveling the seas on floats to house the Reid Bros. family at their logging camps throughout the islands.
+We like to skiff over to the schoolhouse from Petersburg, make a fire in the wood stove, gaze out our magic windows, sip tea and coffee, and plan out 2 or 3 hundred million projects.

 Southeast Alaska, paradise on earth